RamseyInHouse/steppp/README.md

 Steppp(element);
 element.addEventListener("steppp:complete", (event) => {
   const { oldStep, newStep, element } = event.detail;
-  // do something cool now that the step transition is complete });
+  // Do something interesting now that the step transition is complete.
+});
 ```

 #### Available Events

-These are the events you can hook into:
+These are the events available to you:

 | Event Name      | Description                                                                                        |
 | --------------- | -------------------------------------------------------------------------------------------------- |